ivallesp/RL_Tennis/README.md

-# Project 3: Collaboration and Competition
+# Collaboration and Competition in a table tennis environment

 Iván Vallés Pérez - December 2018